trueos/pcbsd/src-qt5/docs/advanced.rst

 The :ref:`System Selection Screen` of the PC-BSD® installer can be used to install TrueOS®, a FreeBSD-based server operating system, rather than a PC-BSD® desktop operating system.

-TrueOS® adds the following to a vanilla installation of FreeBSD: :ref:`PBI Manager`, the command line version of :command:`warden`, and the command line versions of most of the :ref:`Control Panel` utilities.
+TrueOS® adds the following to a vanilla installation of FreeBSD: :ref:`PBI Manager`, :command:`iocage` for jail management, and the command line versions of most of the :ref:`Control Panel` utilities.
 You will find those utilities in :file:`/usr/local/bin/pc-*`.
 It also installs the software mentioned in
 `the RUN_DEPENDS= section of this file <https://github.com/pcbsd/freebsd-ports/blob/master/misc/trueos-base/Makefile>`_.